Nimihitowin!

 In person

-Tuesday, May 26 Additional show info In person
+Tuesday, May 26 Additional show info Tickets

-10:30 – 11:15 AM Q&A Get tickets
+10:30 – 11:15 AM Q&A Get Tickets

-12:30 – 1:15 PM Get tickets
+12:30 – 1:15 PM Get Tickets

-Wednesday, May 27 Additional show info In person
+Wednesday, May 27 Additional show info Tickets

-10:30 – 11:15 AM Q&A Get tickets
+10:30 – 11:15 AM Q&A Get Tickets

-12:30 – 1:15 PM Get tickets
+12:30 – 1:15 PM Get Tickets

-Friday, May 29 Additional show info In person
+Friday, May 29 Additional show info Tickets

-10:30 – 11:15 AM Q&A Get tickets
+10:30 – 11:15 AM Q&A Get Tickets

-12:30 – 1:15 PM Get tickets
+12:30 – 1:15 PM Get Tickets

 Show highlights